freeipa/ansible-freeipa/README.md

 **Controller**
 * Ansible version: 2.5+
-* python3-gssapi is required on the controller if a one time password (OTP) is used to install the client.
+* python3-gssapi is required on the controller if a one time password (OTP) is used with keytab to install the client.

 **Node**
 * Supported FreeIPA version (see above)